vision4robotics/SiameseTracking4UAV/README.md

 https://arxiv.org/abs/******.

-If you want to use our experimental results or related content, please cite our paper using the format as follows:
+If you want to use our code libary, experimental results and related contents, please cite our paper using the format as follows:

 @ARTICLE{******}